COMMERCIAL CLEANING & DISINFECTION METHOD USING AN ELECTROSTATIC SPRAYER

 - We continue to provide the additional daily service of spraying high-touch areas during our normal nightly service

-- Our team members are trained in project and personal hygiene practices consistent with CDC recommendations
+- Our team members are trained in the project and personal hygiene practices consistent with CDC recommendations

-- We offer Electrostatic Spraying (Biosafety Level 3 (BSL-3) cleaning solutions as additional services upon request
+- We offer Electrostatic Spraying (Biosafety Level 3 (BSL-3) cleaning solutions for hard-to-reach surfaces using a positive charge for negative surfaces.

 - Servi-Tek uses certified Procter & Gamble antibacterial products in common/office areas as well as in the restrooms.